avaframe/AvaFrame/docs/moduleCom2AB.rst

 -----

 * raster of the DEM (.asc file)
-* set if avalanche paths (as a shape file).
+* set of avalanche paths (as a shape file).
 There can be multiple paths in the shape file.
 * Split point (as a shape file).
 There can be multiple split points in the shape file.

 Outputs:
 --------

 * profile plot with alpha, beta and run-out points
-* txt file with angle and coordinates and of the different points
+* txt file with angle and coordinates of the different points

 To run:
 -------